 Unfortunately, no load board offers everything you need in one package.
 Instead, users must regularly switch between multiple load boards to benefit from the array of available tools.

-That switching process is not only inefficient, it’s costly and confusing, especially considering the number of passwords and usernames that accumulate when using more than one online service.
+That switching process is not only inefficient, but it’s also costly and confusing, especially considering the number of passwords and usernames that accumulate when using more than one online service.

 Automation Tools & Integrations